ClementTsang/bottom/README.md

 ## Why

 I was looking to try writing more things in Rust, and I love the gotop tool.
 And thus, this project was born.

-Also, yes, I realize that gotop has a Rust rewrite branch...
-I found out about that when I was nearly ready to release the first version.